dmis-lab/bioner-generalization/README.md

 ### Requirements

+This repository has been tested in a Python 3 environment.
-To measure the generalizability of a model, install the **seqeval** framework by running `pip install seqeval` or `conda install -c conda-forge seqeval`.
+To measure the generalizability of a model, please install all the requirements by running `pip install -r requirements.txt`.
 Also, you need (1) **mention dictionary**, (2) **CUI dictionary**, (3) **test set annotated with BIO labels**, (4) **test set annotated with CUIs**, and (5) **model predictions**.
 We provide dictionaries and preprocessed datasets in the `resources` directory, but you can replace them with your datasets or model outputs with the same format.